Sandpaper Grit Chart: The Ultimate Guide to Grit Sizes & Material Selection

 Conclusion

 Knowing the type of sandpaper grit is significant to optimizing the effectiveness when performing sanding and finishing.
-Selecting the right grade of abrasives for certain operations controls metal removal rates and surface finishes and maintains the integrity of the workpiece.
+Selecting the right grade of abrasives for certain operations controls metal removal rates and surface finishes, and maintains the integrity of the workpiece.